remlapmot/mrrobust/README.md

 . ado uninstall mrrobust
 ```

-### Stata version 12 and earlier
+### Manual installation in Stata version 12 and earlier
 The `net install` syntax for installing `mrrobust` above does not work under Stata version 12 (and earlier versions) because this webpage has an address starting with https rather than http.
-However, the installation for the other commands should all work.
+However, the installation commands for the other dependencies should work.

 To download `mrrobust` manually click the green "Clone or download" button above and then download as a zip archive.
 Then extract the zip archive on your computer.
 Then move the extracted files to your `adopath`.